Predict-and-recompute conjugate gradient variants: A note on other variants studied

 Writing the finite precision recurrences

 we have

 where we have defined the \( \tilde{\vec{r}} \)-gap as \( \Delta_{\tilde{\vec{r}}_k} := \vec{M}^{-1} \vec{r}_k - \tilde{\vec{r}}_k \).
 For the \( \tilde{\vec{r}} \)-gap, we have

 We note that for preconditioners with a simple structure, the errors induced by the preconditioner application may not be that large.
-In such cases it is reasonable to use the equivalence of \( \langle \tilde{\vec{r}_k} , \vec{s}_k \rangle \) and \( \langle \vec{r}_k, \tilde{\vec{s}}_k \rangle \).
-On the other hand, if the structure of the preconditioner is such that the size of the rounding errors associated with its application may be large, then it may advantageous to use the expression original \cref{eqn:nuk} rather than the reduced expression \cref{eqn:nuk_simplified}.
-However, we again emphasize that there are advantages to working with the explicitly-preconditioned system rather than using the preconditioned versions of communication-hiding variants.
+In such cases it is reasonable to use \( \langle \tilde{\vec{r}_k} , \vec{s}_k \rangle \) and \( \langle \vec{r}_k, \tilde{\vec{s}}_k \rangle \) interchangeably.
+On the other hand, if the structure of the preconditioner is such that the size of the rounding errors associated with its application may be large, then it may advantageous to use the original expression \cref{eqn:nuk} rather than the reduced expression \cref{eqn:nuk_simplified}.

 We now discuss the simplification of \cref{eqn:nuk} used in \MCG and \PipePRMCG.
-This expression relies on the exact arithmetic relation, \( \langle \vec{s}_k, \tilde{\vec{r}}_k \rangle = \langle \vec{p}_k, \vec{s}_k \rangle \).
+This expression relies on the exact arithmetic relation \( \langle \vec{s}_k, \tilde{\vec{r}}_k \rangle = \langle \vec{p}_k, \vec{s}_k \rangle \).
 Using the finite precision recurrence \( \alpha_k = \nu_k / \mu_k + \delta_{\alpha_k} \) we compute

 In exact arithmetic, \( \langle \vec{p}_k \vec{s}_k \rangle = \langle \tilde{\vec{r}}_k, \vec{s}_k \rangle \).
 However, in finite precision